Navigating the sea of A/B Test Significance Calculators

 Significance (also referred to as confidence) calculators help marketers know if the data set they are analyzing has demonstrated enough of a difference to reach statistical significance.
 In layman’s terms, significance helps marketers understand if the results of a test are worth noting and potentially making a change.
 Significance or Confidence is most often evaluated at 95% using simple t-test methods (one or two tail), but some calculators out there can use slightly different methods such as chi-squared, difference of observed proportions, and others.
 There is merit and considerations for different methods and how they fit into your company, particularly risk appetite vs. the need to make quick determinations

 Be careful to understand what these significance calculators are telling you

-What should be made clear when using calculators, which often times gets lost is a result that has “reached significance”, does not mean we are confident in the exact result of the test, rather the treatment is performing in a way that is not a result of chance/error.
+What should be made clear when using calculators, which oftentimes gets lost is a result that has “reached significance”, does not mean we are confident in the exact result of the test, rather the treatment is performing in a way that is not a result of chance/error.
 Said differently, assume we have a test where a checkout payment page is performing 10% better than the control at 95% significance.
 That measure of significance is not saying that we expect this page to perform 10% better post-test.
-Instead all that significance is reporting is the test has measured enough interactions to make a determination the treatment is performing better than the control at a rate that shows there is a less than 5% chance is it due to random chance.
+Instead, all that significance shows is the test has measured enough interactions to make a determination the treatment is performing better than the control at a rate that shows there is a less than 5% chance is it due to random chance.
 This is an important point that many conversion rate optimization folks fail to understand and paint some dishonest pictures of test results.